Why do great ideas fail to become great products?

 • Users and Needs: named personas with specific pain points and the top five Epic user stories that capture the core value delivered.
 Generic personas ('busy professionals') are explicitly rejected by the template's structure.

 • A completed Product Concept Template is the primary input for PRD generation, pitch deck creation, and investor conversations.
-In the AI era, tools like Ainna can generate all three from this single document in 60 seconds.
+In the AI era, Ainna can generate all three from this single document in 60 seconds.
+The concept then enters the venture building pipeline for MVP development.

 Key Takeaway